Philip IV of France: War against England

-As the Duke of Aquitaine, English King Edward I was a vassal to Philip, and had to pay him homage.
+As the duke of Aquitaine, English King Edward I was a vassal to Philip and had to pay him homage.
 Following the Fall of Acre in 1291, however, the former allies started to show dissent.

-In 1293, following a naval incident between the English and the Normans, Philip summoned Edward to the French court.
+In 1293, following feuding between English and French sailors that led to several seized ships and the sacking of La Rochelle, Philip summoned Edward to the French court.
 The English king sought to negotiate the matter via ambassadors sent to Paris, but they were turned away with a blunt refusal.
-Philip addressed Edward as a duke, a vassal and nothing more, despite the international implications of the relationship between England and France, and not an internal matter involving Philip's French vassals.
+Philip addressed Edward as a duke, a vassal, and nothing more, despite the international implications of the relationship between England and France.

 Edward next attempted to use family connections to achieve what open politics had not.
 He sent his brother Edmund Crouchback, who was Philip's cousin as well as his step-father-in-law, in attempts to negotiate with the French royal family and avert war.
 Additionally, Edward had by that time become betrothed by proxy to Philip's sister Margaret, and, in the event of the negotiations being successful, Edmund was to escort Margaret back to England for her wedding to Edward.

-An agreement was indeed reached; it stated that Edward would voluntarily relinquish Gascony to Philip as a sign of submission in his capacity as the duke of Aquitaine.
+An agreement was indeed reached; it stated that Edward would temporarily relinquish Gascony to Philip as a sign of submission in his capacity as the duke of Aquitaine.
 In return, Philip would forgive Edward and restore Gascony after a grace period.
-In the matter of the marriage, Philip drove a hard bargain based partially on the difference in age between Edward and Margaret; it was agreed that the province of Gascony would be retained by Philip in return for agreeing to the marriage.
-The date of the wedding was also put off until the formality of sequestering and re-granting the French lands back to Edward was completed.
+Philip would also revoke the previous summons to Edward to appear in the parliament of Paris, and meet the English king at Amiens.
+It was further agreed that Edward was to marry Philip IV's sister Margaret.
+On 3 February 1294, orders were given by Edward I to allow the French to take possession of the Gascon strongholds.

-But Edward, Edmund and the English had been deceived.
-The French had no intention of returning the land to the English monarch.
-Edward kept up his part of the deal and turned over his continental estates to the French.
-However, Philip used the pretext that the English king had refused his summons in order to strip Edward of all his possessions in France, thereby initiating hostilities with England.
+Philip IV, however, again summoned Edward I on 21 April, to appear personally before the French court.
+Edward rejected the summons, and on 19 May he was forfeited of Aquitaine, Gascony and other French possessions for failure to appear in person.
+A French army was then sent to occupy the confiscated territories.
+In response Edward I renounced his homage to Philip IV and began preparations for war.

-The outbreak of hostilities with England in 1294 was the inevitable result of the competitive expansionist monarchies, triggered by a secret Franco-Scottish pact of mutual assistance against Edward I; inconclusive campaigns for the control of Gascony, southwest of France were fought 1294–1298 and 1300–1303.
-Philip gained Guienne but due to subsequent revolts was later forced to return it to Edward.
-The search for income to cover military expenditures set its stamp on Philip's reign and his reputation at the time.
+The ensuing 1294–1303 Gascon War was the inevitable result of the competitive expansionist monarchies, but the direct campaigns between the two countries in Aquitaine and Flanders were inconclusive.
+Instead, the larger consequences were from the taxation undertaken to pay for them and in the alliances used.
+France initiated the Auld Alliance between itself and Scotland, underwriting much of the prolonged First Scottish War of Independence.
+Meanwhile, England assisted Flanders in its own war against France; the decimation of a generation of French nobility at the Battle of the Golden Spurs forced Philip to abandon his occupation of Aquitaine.